dnissim/VBA_Progress-Bar/README.md

 - `strLowerText`: *Optional* string for the lower caption

 #### Recaption
-This method only updates the captions, but does not affect the progress bar.
+This method only updates the captions, but does not affect the progress bar itself.
-If no argument is provided the caption will remain unchanged.
-Provide a null string if you want the caption to be blank.

 Arguments:
 - `strUpperText`: *Optional* string for the upper caption
 - `strLowerText`: *Optional* string for the lower caption

+If no argument is provided the caption will remain unchanged.
+Provide a null string if you want the caption to be blank.

 #### SetBarColor
 This method changes the color of the progress bar.